RisingCyber/LEO_Sentinel/README.md

 pytest -v
 ```

-The suite covers the pure, offline-computable logic — mission classification, orbital/size/lifecycle resolution, and the
+The suite covers the pure, offline-computable logic, mission classification, orbital/size/lifecycle resolution, and the
 sanitization/SSRF-allowlist helpers behind the OWASP controls above.
 It does **not** hit live network endpoints; use `--diagnose` against the real
 APIs for that.
 GitHub Actions runs this suite on Python 3.9–3.12 for every push and pull request (`.github/workflows/ci.yml`).
 An optional
 `workflow_dispatch` job (`.github/workflows/snapshot.yml`) runs a real collection and uploads the result as a downloadable artifact.